-Businesses providing necessities, such as supermarkets, pharmacies, dairies and petrol stations can operate under Alert Level 3.
+Businesses providing necessities, such as supermarkets, pharmacies, dairies and petrol stations can open at Alert Level 3.

 Retail and hospitality

-Each business can decide if they will allow customers to use reusable cups and containers.
-If they allow it, we recommend managing food safety risks and adhering to food safety requirements.
-This applies to all reusable containers, including:
+You can decide if customers can use reusable cups and containers.
+If you do allow reusable cups, we recommend you follow food safety requirements.

 Building and construction

-During Alert Level 3, most work can be carried out in the building and construction sector.
+At Alert Level 3, most building and construction work can continue.

-All goods can be delivered, including food.
-We recommend the delivery be contactless.
+All goods can be delivered, if it is contactless.
 Alcohol can be delivered if the business has an off-licence.

-You can provide certain services in home, provided physical distancing and other public health guidance is observed.
+You can provide certain services in home, if you can meet physical distancing requirements.
 However, we recommend not having house cleaning.